Best practices of installing PPM on AWS

 Install PPM on AWS

 Install PPM on an EC2 server.
-See Installing PPM for installation details.
+See Install PPM with Oracle for installation details.

 Install one node per server.
 You can install PPM on the first EC2 server, and create an AMI from this server.
 Then you can launch new instances of this AMI to create the rest nodes in the cluster.